dex4er/js-fs-gzip-blob-storage/README.md

 * `ext` is a default extension added to file name for the object (optional,
    default: "")

-Creates a readable stream for an existing object in the storage.
+Creates a readable stream for an existing, gunzipped object in the storage.
 Throws an error if has occurred or the object doesn't exist or its size is zero.

 ### commit